As part of the government Special Needs Plan, teachers are now required to build their capacity to teach learners with disability.

 This program incorporates formation of a school team, identification of school priorities through completion of a whole school survey and supporting participants to embed learning in their school context.

-This five-day program has several components:
+This five-day equivalent program has several components:

-1. Two pre-workshop online learning activities
+1. Two pre-workshop online learning activities and the whole school survey

 2. Two-day workshop